This Is Why I Became A Health Coach & My Advice To Anyone Considering Becoming One

 Why I became a health coach.

-As I talk about in my book, The Little Book of Game Changers, I ultimately gravitated toward a career in wellness because of my strong need to help people through my work.
+As I talk about in my book, The Little Book of Game Changers, I ultimately gravitated toward becoming a health coach because of my strong need to help people through my work.

 At age 23, I started working as an office manager and copywriter for an acupuncturist.
 But shortly after starting, I realized I wanted to explore something beyond what my BFA in writing had taught me.
 It actually started with a very specific image I had of myself sitting in a room with a client, listening to them talk, and sharing something that helped them.